 Otherwise, this odd bird obtains its food by stealing eggs from other birds or robbing regurgitated food from other birds by latching onto their tails and shaking them until their supper comes up.

-Yet another peculiar trait about this bird is that it only mates every other year because this monogamous species prefer to spoil their youngsters, taking the longest time to care of their young than any other bird species.
+Yet another peculiar trait about this bird is that it only mates every other year because this monogamous species prefer to spoil its youngsters, taking the longest time to care for its young than any other bird species.

 6. Long-Wattled Umbrellabird